 CSA Recognition Seal Program Requirements

-The CSA Recognition Seal is a certification program reserved for the “Best of the Best” in risk-free choices and requirements exceed the “gluten-free” definitions proposed by the United States Food and Drug Administration (FDA) and adopted by the international Codex Alimentarius Commission.
+The CSA Recognition Seal is a certification program reserved for the “Best of the Best” in the most risk-free choices and requirements exceed the “gluten-free” definitions proposed by the United States Food and Drug Administration (FDA) and adopted by the international Codex Alimentarius Commission.

 These requirements include:

 - Thorough ingredient review and sourcing.
-Ingredient review includes written documentation of ingredient specifications, Celiac and Allergen Check Lists, and documentation of ingredient sources for potentially questionable ingredients such as vanilla extract, flavorings, maltodextrin, vinegar, etc. to assure WBRO-free product.
+Ingredient review includes written documentation of ingredient specifications, Celiac and Allergen Check Lists, and documentation of ingredient sources for potentially questionable ingredients such as vanilla extract, flavorings, maltodextrin, vinegar, etc. to assure the most WBRO-free product.

 - Facility review.
 To assure WBRO-free processing, written documentation of allergen control plans, sanitation plans, and/or HACCP plans are required.
 Documentation of best practices procedures for receiving raw ingredients, storage, processing, and packaging are required.
 Employee sanitation procedures and training procedures for controlling cross or outside contamination are included in the facility plan.
 Facilities may be audited as a part of this procedure.